 Hurricane Ike Facts, Damage and Costs

-Hurricane Ike was a huge Category 2 storm when it hit the Texas coastline September 13, 2008.
+Hurricane Ike was a huge Category 2 hurricane when it hit the Texas coastline on September 13, 2008.
 Its tropical storm force wind field exceeded that of Hurricane Katrina.
 As a result, Ike’s massive size created a storm surge like that of a Category 5 hurricane.
 Its 15-foot waves pummeled coastlines from Florida to Texas.
 It was the most intense storm of 2008.

-Ike was the sixth costliest hurricane to hit the United States.
+Ike was the seventh costliest hurricane to hit the United States.
 Total property damage to Texas, Louisiana, and Arkansas was $34.8 billion when adjusted for inflation.
 Additional damage to Cuba, the Bahamas, and other Caribbean islands boosted the losses to $37.6 billion.
 Ike was directly responsible for 103 deaths.
 Another 64 people died in Texas due to electrocution, carbon monoxide poisoning, or medical conditions.
 A month after the storm hit, 157 people were still missing.

 Ike created 29 tornadoes.
 Fortunately, none of them were responsible for any deaths.